 Legal Debt Margin - The amount of debt, excluding specific exempted debt that can be incurred by the City is limited by state statute.
 Total outstanding debt during a year can be no greater than 15% of assessed value of the taxable property within the City, according to the then last completed assessment for taxation.
-However, the limitation is increased to 20% if the City issues bonds to repair or replace washed out or collapsed bridges on the public roads of the City.
-As of September 30, 2016, the amount of outstanding debt subject to the limit was less than one percent of the most recent assessment.
+However, the limitation is increased to 20% whenever the City issues bonds to repair or replace washed out or collapsed bridges on the public roads of the City.
+As of September 30, 2017, the amount of outstanding debt was less than one percent of the latest property assessments.